denmacundefined/shutdown-internet-checker/README.md

 # Internet Checker
-Internet checker which can watch connection to 8.8.8.8 (google), and in case of 3 times fail connection will shutdown your PS on windows system
+Internet checker which can watch connection to 8.8.8.8 (google), and in case of 3 times fail connection will shutdown your PS on windows system.

 ![internet-checker](/image.jpg)